 Canada

-How can you prepare child relocation from or within Canada?
+How can you prepare for a child relocation from or within Canada?
 What if your child has been relocated to Canada without your consent?

-Canada consists of several provinces and territories, each of which has its own government and parliament.
-They are considered to be seperate states.
-Federal laws (for instance the federal Divorce Act) apply for all provinces and territories of Canada.
+Canada consists of several provinces and territories, each of which has its own government and legislature.
+They are separate states, and by virtue of the constitution, the provinces and territories have separate powers to pass certain types of laws from the Federal Government..
+Federal laws (for instance the federal Divorce Act) applies to all provinces and territories of Canada.

 Canada is a signatory to the Hague Convention on Child Abduction.